Quantum non-Gaussianity of multi-phonon states of a single atom: Robustness of the genuine QNG

 \section{Robustness of the genuine QNG}

-In a vast majority of implementations of quantum mechanical oscillators with atoms and electromechanical systems, their manipulation and observation is accompanied by small motional heating~\cite{brownnutt2015ion, aspelmeyer2014cavity,chu2018creation}.
-The typical heating mechanisms relevant for the employed single-ion oscillator include the photon recoils due to the spontaneous emission or interaction of the charged particle with surrounding thermal trapping environment.
-The resulting effect on the oscillator's state can be seen as a small phase-randomized displacements in phase space with an amplitude given by thermal fluctuations.
-On the short time scales relevant for the generation of target Fock states, the heating results in the error given predominantly by $P_{{\rm e},n}=P_{n-1}+P_{n+1}$.
-This assumption is confirmed by our observations of motional populations after the state preparation sequence, which can be found in the Supplementary information~S2.
-The dominant state deteriorating mechanism in the state preparation process corresponds to the heating of the employed motional mode during the experiment with a heating rate estimated independently to $6.7\pm 0.7$~phonons/s.
+In the vast majority of implementations of quantum mechanical oscillators with atoms and electromechanical systems, their manipulation and observation is accompanied by small heating~\cite{brownnutt2015ion, aspelmeyer2014cavity,chu2018creation}.
+The heating mechanisms relevant for the single-ion oscillator include photon recoil due to the spontaneous emission or interaction of the charged particle with the surrounding thermal trapping environment.
+On the short time scales relevant for the generation of target Fock states, the heating results in the error given predominantly by $P_{n-1}+P_{n+1}$.
+This assumption is confirmed by our observations of motional populations after the state preparation presented in the Supplementary information~S2.
+The depth of QNG for states of mechanical systems can be naturally defined as the amount of heating necessary to reach the corresponding QNG boundary~(\ref{eq:nonGaussian},\ref{eq:threshold}).

-The crucial characteristics of the experimentally prepared states corresponds to their effective distance from the most strict QNG threshold, which can be quantified by the dependence on their intrinsic state-deteriorating process - mechanical heating.
-The robustness of prepared Fock state undergoing the heating dynamics is characterized by the development of the initial population $P_{n}$ and of the overall population of the neighboring number states $P_{n-1}+P_{n+1}$.
-The depth of the QNG for the state of mechanical systems can be naturally defined as an amount of the thermal heating necessary for reaching the corresponding QNG boundary given by the hierarchy~(\ref{eq:nonGaussian},\ref{eq:threshold}).

-We study the QNG depth by the evaluation of the robustness of the generated QNG states to the mechanical heating induced by random photon recoils.
-Since the observed heating rate of the axial mode is too low for achieving the thermalization rate sufficient for suppressing the observability of QNG on a conveniently short timescales of performed experimental runs, the recoils are induced by illuminating the atom with a short laser pulse on the Doppler cooling 4S$_{1/2} \leftrightarrow {\rm 4P}_{1/2}$ transition.
-The heating rate has been set to $(115\pm 2)\times10^3$~ph/s on an ion prepared in the motional ground state.